If this bear market has found you unprepared, how can you best prepare for the next one? Here are some ideas –

 - Your portfolio should consist of liquid, high-quality transparent assets that you understand, not complex investment products that are full of promises and short on details.

 - If your portfolio consists of a junk drawer collection of stocks and financial assets purchased long ago for reasons long forgotten, it’s time to take remedial action.
 Your portfolio should contain an appropriate allocation to high-quality fixed income investments – regardless of their current yield.
 They are out-of-favor when the market is rising but act as shock absorbers when panic hits Wall Street.
-My strategy for those about to begin retirement is to have enough fixed income investments to finance at least a decade’s worth of portfolio withdrawals.
+My strategy for those about to begin retirement is to have enough fixed income investments to finance at least five year’s worth of portfolio withdrawals.
 It is hard to put a value on the peace of mind that comes from knowing that you have adequate fixed income assets to outlast a bear market.

 - Remove individual company risk from your portfolio.